 Wakhan Valley

-The Tajik Wakhan is a 200-kilometer corridor of ancient fortresses, sacred hot springs, and living Silk Road culture pressed against the Afghan border by the Hindu Kush.
-The Panj River separates Tajikistan from Afghanistan's narrow Wakhan Corridor, and four nations nearly touch at this geopolitical crossroads.
-Wakhi villagers follow Ismaili Islam and welcome travelers into traditional Pamiri houses where five carved pillars encode a thousand years of cosmology.
-Petroglyphs, Buddhist stupas, and Zoroastrian fortresses line the valley floor.
+The Tajik Wakhan is a corridor of ancient fortresses, sacred hot springs, and living Silk Road culture, pressed against the Afghan border by the Hindu Kush.
+For some 200 kilometers the Panj River separates Tajikistan from Afghanistan's narrow Wakhan Corridor, with mudbrick villages visible just across the water.
+Tajikistan, Afghanistan and Pakistan lie within about seventy kilometers here, with China at the corridor's far eastern tip.
+Wakhi villagers follow Ismaili Islam and welcome travelers into traditional Pamiri houses, where five carved pillars encode around 2,500 years of cosmology.
+Saka and Kushan fortresses, a Buddhist stupa at Vrang, and more than 6,000 petroglyphs line the valley floor, beneath the peaks of Karl Marx and Engels.
+It is reached only by the long drive from Khorog and a rough track up the river toward the eastern Pamirs.

 Ecovoyager Experiences